ChrisEssery/group-project/Portfolio/Background.md

 To see this in action, let's consider gamification.
 Gamification commonly occurs when extrinsic motivators are applied without providing support for the development of intrinsic motivators.
 It also occurs when the extrinsic motivators are not valuable enough.
 Scores and leaderboards, for instance, are extrinsic motivators which visualise game display progress over time.
 But if these visualisations represent growth and development for a person, and gives them a sense of purpose and true enjoyment then we find that the extrinsic motivation transforms into intrinsic motivation.

 So, does there need to be a score for our purposes?
 Scores support extrinsic factors which can be highly motivating, however they can also be negative for those who aren't doing particularly well.
 To address this, we could include a collaborative aspect to the memory game with respect to gameplay where players cooperate to complete the game and acquire points to compete against others.
 This is certainly something we could consider when developing our games, since cooperation can give rise to a strong sense of purpose and enjoyment without the negative consequences of solely competing against another player.
-A further extension combining cooperation with competition could cultivate a good balance between both styles of game, and ensure that serious play should is present in our product, but with a slight twist.
+A further extension combining cooperation with competition could cultivate a good balance between both styles of game, and ensure that serious play is present in our product with a slight twist.

 But none of these considerations are relevant if the application is too difficult to use.
-As such, we need to be mindful of the usability of our product.
+We need to be mindful of the usability of our product, and inparticular the usability requirements for our end-users.
 This leads us to the concept of digital literacy.

 ### Digital literacy